JackEdgar/automated_litmus_tests_murphi/README.md

 The litmus tests themselves have been represented as JSON files.
 Please see the litmus folder for examples.
 (P.S.
 The "name" field for each process/thread is simply syntactic sugar, and is not necessary for the tool to function).

-To run the output once generated, use the following commands in your output directory terminal:
+To run the output once generated, use the following commands in your terminal, while in the output directory:

 -> cmurphi-master/src/mu output_msi.m